Global-E Online Ltd. (GLBE) and the Battle of Fundamentals vs. Technicals

-Global-E Online Ltd. (NASDAQ:GLBE) went down by -13.16% from its latest closing price compared to the recent 1-year high of $83.77.
-The company’s stock price has collected -11.83% of loss in the last five trading sessions.
-Press Release reported 6 hours ago that Global-e Announces Closing of Acquisition of Flow Commerce and Expansion of its Leadership Team
+Global-E Online Ltd. (NASDAQ:GLBE) went down by -7.93% from its latest closing price compared to the recent 1-year high of $83.77.
+The company’s stock price has collected -26.87% of loss in the last five trading sessions.
+Press Release reported on 01/04/22 that Global-e Announces Closing of Acquisition of Flow Commerce and Expansion of its Leadership Team

 Is It Worth Investing in Global-E Online Ltd. (NASDAQ :GLBE) Right Now?